some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-SOME/IP-SD implementations shall be able to reliably detect the reboots of their peer based on the information stated in :need:`feat_req_someipsd_765`.
+SOME/IP-SD implementations shall reliably detect the reboots of their peer based on the information stated in :need:`feat_req_someipsd_765`.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_764